-We expect the new reinforced ActiveTwo active electrodes to last 350-500 uses, based on our experience with the new product so far, and based on automated repeated-strain testing.
+We expect the new red-rubber reinforced ActiveTwo active electrodes to last more than 1000 uses, based on our experience so far, and based on automated repeated-strain testing.

 The way ActiveTwo electrode sets are built, they are not repairable by the end-user, but we can replace single electrodes for you.
 We can so this quickly (24 hours plus transit), efficiently, and at low cost (or free under warranty).
 Electrodes are warranted against material/manufacturing defects for one year, and we charge by the repair after that.
 We find that offering extended warranties motivates less careful handling, so we don’t offer extended warranties.

 We do offer individual EXG pin-type electrodes that you can insert in the cap as substitutes for faulty ribbon cable leads.
 This would be a short term stop gap solution only.
 We strongly recommend having a backup set of electrodes on hand after a year or two so that if the first set needs repair, you can continue to run with the other set while the repair is undertaken.
 You would not need to buy the spare set right away — just budget to have it once the electrodes have had enough use that they may begin experiencing problems.
-250-350 recordings is a good mark for when you should have a spare set of electrodes on hand.
+After you have made 200-300 recordings with your primary electrode set would be a good rule of thumb for when you should have a spare set of electrodes on hand.

 You CAN install current versions of ActiView on Windows 10.
 But, before you do so, if the system was orignally delivered before January of 2017 you should update the firmware on the optical receiver / USB interface so that you do not have to go through the very long and arduous process of installing an unsigned driver on Windows 10.